ece396-source-separation/ece396-source-separation.github.io/index.md

 ## Cocktail Party Problem

-The Cocktail Party Effect is the, "ability for people to focus their auditory attention on one source," whether that be a friend at a party, or a waiter in a restaurant.
+The Cocktail Party Effect is the "ability for people to focus their auditory attention on one source," whether that be a friend at a party, or a waiter in a restaurant.
 It has been said that listeners are able to segregate the different audio sources, and tune into one, as opposed to the others[^1].

 However, the ability to "tune in" to a single voice is highly dependent on a number of features, including speaker pitch, location, rate of speech, and the listener's hearing capability.
 In other words: different people, when presented with a situation with multiple speakers, will only be able to pick out a selection of the words that are being spoken, and not necessarily only from the speaker of interest.